splunk/public-o11y-docs/admin/user-management/teams/associate-team.rst

 * The team landing page displays a list of recent alerts.

-* On the :guilabel:`Dashboards & SLOs` page, users can use filters to display only detectors linked to a specific team.
+* On the :guilabel:`Detectors & SLOs` page, users can use filters to display only detectors linked to a specific team.

 .. note:: You can manually add a team as a notification recipient for any detector.
 You don't have to link the detector to the team.